Pylons/deform/contributing.md

 * [tox](https://tox.readthedocs.io/en/latest/)
 * [deformdemo](https://github.com/pylons/deformdemo)

+### When to add or edit functional tests

-If you add or change a feature that reduces test coverage or causes a functional test to fail, then you also must submit a pull request to the [deformdemo](https://github.com/pylons/deformdemo) repository to go along with your functional test change to Deform.
+If you add a feature to Deform, or change a feature in Deform that causes any functional test to fail, then you also must submit a pull request that includes sufficient functional tests to the [deformdemo](https://github.com/pylons/deformdemo) repository paired to your pull request in Deform.
+Before submitting any pull request, all tests must pass using `tox` in your local development environment.

+All pull requests automatically run tests.
+However when there are paired pull requests in both Deform and deformdemo, we have a chicken-and-egg situation.
+Each repository cannot pull the version of the other referenced in the pull request to run functional tests.
+Automated testing will fail for both pull requests.

+We work around this as follows.

+1. Ensure that all of Deform's automated builds pass, except for the functional test build, for that pull request.
+2. Merge the pull request.
+3. Now deformdemo can pull the desired version of Deform.
+Restart the failing jobs for deformdemo to ensure that functional tests pass.
+4. When all automated builds tests pass, then merge the pull request in deformdemo.

+### Running functional tests

 For functional tests, `tox` runs the shell script [run-selenium-tests.bash](https://github.com/Pylons/deform/blob/master/run-selenium-tests.bash), located at the root of the Deform repository.
 See its comments for a description.